-Now, we all know Damian is not a stranger to spy stories.
+We all know Damian Lewis is not a stranger to spy stories.
 He played Hector Meredith, an MI5 agent, in John le Carre’s Our Kind of Traitor on big screen.
-As we cannot wait for Spy Wars to hit History Channel in the UK and Smithsonian Channel in the US later this year, how about traveling back to “Time Out London Spy Weekend” in 2016 where Damian reads from le Carre’s memoir The Pigeon Tunnel?
-ENJOY!
+Our beloved Nicholas Brody was a double agent in Homeland.
+And Damian recently narrated real-life spy stories in the docu-drama Spy Wars with Damian Lewis.
+And today I will take you all back to “Time Out London Spy Weekend” in 2016 where Damian reads from le Carre’s memoir The Pigeon Tunnel.

 One of my best friends from high school, who lives in Istanbul, and I, who live in the US, make a decision to meet somewhere in between and choose London as sort of a mid-point.
 We buy our tickets in February for our very anticipated London trip in May.
 And now that I am back from the trip, I just can’t help congratulate myself for randomly choosing the BEST week in May to be in London!

 First: The weather.
 Four consecutive days of sunny, summer-y weather!

 Second: The Tube.
 My friend and I take the Tube everywhere.
 And, at some point, we just cannot stop giggling since one certain ginger greets you everywhere, and I am not exaggerating a bit, everywhere you go!
 The Tube door opens and here is Damian looking at you either from an Our Kind of Traitor poster or a Billions poster.
 You sort of feel he is following you everywhere you go.
 FUN!

 And it is not just limited to the Tube.
 The pic on the upper right hand side is from Camden Town.
 Bobby Axelrod lets you know Billions is coming to Sky Atlantic on May 12 at 9pm.